garzo94/RPA-Challenge---Fresh-news/README.md

 # NY Times Data Scraper
 ### Introduction

 This project is a data scraper for [NT Times](https://https://www.nytimes.com/).
-The project is built using the Model-View (MC) architecture, with a virtual environment for dependencies management.
+The project is built using the Model-Controller (MC) architecture, with a virtual environment for dependencies management.

 ![This is an image](https://github.com/garzo94/RPA-Challenge---Fresh-news/blob/main/ezgif.com-gif-maker.gif)